-So, how we can cope with the perils of Christmas in both the run up to the big day and the actual day itself?
-Thankfully, many charities and organisations associated with mental health have published helpful guides on how we can best get through the festive period and to take care of ourselves.
-Some of these may seem obvious or trivial, but from personal experience, sometimes the simplest things that take little mental energy can be the most rewarding in boosting mood and feeling more at peace.
+So, how we can cope with the perils of Christmas in both the run-up to the big day and the actual day itself?
+Thankfully, many charities and organisations associated with mental health have published helpful guides on how we can best get through the festive period and how to take care of ourselves.
+Some of these may seem obvious or trivial but, from personal experience, sometimes the simplest things that take little mental energy can be the most rewarding in boosting mood and feeling more at peace.

 Next, find something that makes you happy, and it doesn’t have to be anything major.
-It can be committing to spending ten minutes a day meditating and concentrating on your breathing, it could be having a candlelit bubble bath or sitting down to watch your favourite Christmas film.
-Personally, I like to get crafty making simple origami decorations for the house and most of all, using the cold dark nights as an excuse to read a book or listen to one.
-Take the expectation off trying to please everyone and go back to basics, it is vital that before you can help others, you must help yourself.
-Even get your loved ones involved such as playing board games or baking a cake and forge new memories in simple everyday activities that won’t break the bank.
+It can be committing to spending ten minutes a day meditating and concentrating on your breathing, it could be having a candlelit bubble bath, or sitting down to watch your favourite Christmas film.
+Personally, I like to get crafty, making simple origami decorations for the house and most of all, using the cold dark nights as an excuse to read a book or listen to one.
+Take the expectation off trying to please everyone and go back to basics.
+It is vital that before you can help others, you must help yourself.
+Even get your loved ones involved, such as playing board games or baking a cake, and forge new memories in simple everyday activities that won’t break the bank.
 But in the same essence, don’t overdo yourself.
 You don’t have to attend everyone’s parties and celebrations if you know it is going to be detrimental to your mental health.
-Be sure to prioritise your energy into spending time with those who matter most to you and are understanding of your struggle.
+Be sure to prioritise your energy into spending time with those who matter most to you and who are understanding of your struggle.

-Katie Bagshawe is currently pursuing her MSc Psychology degree Sheffield Hallam University after completing a BSc Computing degree from the University of Cumbria.
-After acting as her father’s carer in his final years with Idiopathic Pulmonary Fibrosis, she has become impassioned to do research in the Psychological impact of Progressive Lung Disease and hopes to continue doing a PhD in the same research area.
-You can connect with her on Twitter @KBagshawe
+Katie Bagshawe is currently pursuing her MSc Psychology degree at Sheffield Hallam University after completing a BSc Computing degree from the University of Cumbria.
+After acting as her father’s carer in his final years with idiopathic pulmonary fibrosis, she has become impassioned to do research on the psychological impact of progressive lung disease and hopes to continue doing a PhD in the same research area.
+You can connect with her on Twitter.